JosiahSiegel/decky-launcher-hub/README.md

-# Launcher Hub - Decky Plugin for Steam Deck
+# 🚀 Launcher Hub - Decky Plugin for Steam Deck

 A Decky Loader plugin that manages non-Steam game launchers on Steam Deck, providing an easy way to install and manage Epic Games, GOG Galaxy, Battle.net, and other launchers.

+**Version 1.5.0** - Performance optimizations, improved organization, and 100% test coverage!

 ## Features